Eta and rho invariants on manifolds with edges: Microlocal analysis of the heat kernel on edges

-where we require inductively that coefficients $a_{\gamma,p}$ are conormal on $H_i$, i.e. polyhomogeneous with index $E_j$ at any other boundary face $H_j$ intersecting $H_i$. \end{defn}
+where we require inductively that the coefficients $a_{\gamma,p}$ are conormal on $H_i$, i.e. polyhomogeneous with index $E_j$ at any other boundary face $H_j$ intersecting $H_i$. \end{defn}

 Blowing up the submanifolds $A$ and $D$ is a geometric procedure of introducing polar coordinates on $M^2_h$, around the submanifolds together with the minimal differential structure which turns polar coordinates into smooth functions on the blowup.
 A detailed account on the blowup procedure is given e.g. in \cite{Mel:TAP}.
 See also \cite{Gr}.
+In this paper, the index sets are always subsets of $\R \times \N_0$, i.e. the exponents $\gamma$ are real.

 First we blow up parabolically (i.e. we treat $\sqrt{t}$ as a smooth variable) the submanifold $A$.
 This defines $[M^2_h, A]$ as the disjoint union of $M^2_h\backslash A$ with the interior spherical normal bundle of $A$ in $M^2_h$, equipped with the minimal differential structure such that smooth functions in the interior of $M^2_h$ and polar coordinates on $M^2_h$ around $A$ are smooth.
 The interior spherical normal bundle of $A$ defines a new boundary hypersurface $-$ the front face ff in addition to the previous boundary faces $\{x=0\}, \{\wx=0\}$ and $\{t=0\}$, which lift to rf (the right face), lf (the left face) and tf (the temporal face), respectively.